 There are so many things you can do to help homeless animals.
-Did you know Thursday, September 26 is a pretty special day for me and my canine sister Josie?
+Did you know Thursday, September 24 is a pretty special day for me and my canine sister Josie?
 We’re both former rescue animals who once were homeless.
-Thursday is the seventh annual Remember Me Thursday® event and we’re participating!
+Thursday is the eighth annual Remember Me Thursday® event and we’re participating!
 The day unites animal lovers and pet welfare organizations.
 The hope is to be an unstoppable, integrated voice for orphaned four-legged friends.

 Remember Me Thursday calls attention to homeless animals